obonaventure/cnp3/book/network/network.rst

    Usage of the `Strict source route` option

-The maximum length of the optionnal part of the IPv4 header is a severe limitation for the `Strict source route` option as for the `Record Route` option.
+The maximum length of the optional part of the IPv4 header is a severe limitation for the `Strict source route` option as for the `Record Route` option.
 The `Loose source route` option does not suffer from this limitation.
 This option allows the sending host to indicate inside its packet `some` of the routers that must be traversed to reach the destination.
 This is shown in the figure below. `S` sends a packet containing a list of addresses and a pointer to the next router in the list.
 Initially, this pointer points to `RB`.
-When `RA` receives the packet sent by `S`, it looksup in its forwarding table the address pointed in the `Loose source route` option and not the destination address.
+When `RA` receives the packet sent by `S`, it looks up in its forwarding table the address pointed in the `Loose source route` option and not the destination address.
 The packet is then forwarded to router `RB` that recognises its address in the option and advances the pointer.
 As there is no address listed in the `Loose source route` option anymore, `RB` and other downstream routers forward the packet by performing a lookup for the destination address.

 .. figure:: fig/network-fig-066-c.png
    :align: center